kriskowal/cops/README.md

 The background color can be translucent.
 Drawing a display over another display:

-- overrides the foreground color for all cells with present text, including spaces (but not including cells skipped by tabs).
+- overrides the foreground color for all cells with text, except empty and space cells.
 - draws the panel's background color over the foreground *and* background color of the underlying cell.
 This makes it possible to render translucent panels.
   The underlying text shows through, but faded by the overlying background